Shore Lit Notes and Musings by Kerry Folan - NewsBreak

 PEP Program To Start In Cambridge

-A Parents encouragement program (PEP) will be starting next week.
+CAMBRIDGE, Md. - A Parents encouragement program (PEP) will be starting next week.
 The program starts next week and will cover 8 weeks of training at the Intergenerational Center in Cambridge.
+Every Tuesday for 2 hours parents will discover strategies to support their child's mental health, learn new topics on supporting their child, and discuss with other parents to share ideas.

 Maryland leaders take polar plunge in support of Special Olympics